 In addition, employees may choose between two Oxford payment plans, both of which allow in-network and/or out-of-network providers.
 Plan A is offered to employees at a modest cost.
 Plan B requires a larger employee contribution, but it has a lower deductible and out-of-pocket maximum for out-of-network providers.
 Dependents may be carried on either plan with an employee contribution.

 Oxford insures both same sex and opposite sex domestic partners.
-Effective January 1, 2012, the College will offset the federal tax that faculty pay to cover a same sex domestic partner or spouse, a tax which is not applicable to opposite sex spouses.
 Employees interested in this coverage should contact Human Resources at (212) 854-2551.

 On the Oxford Prescription Drug Program the employee pays $15 for generic and $25 brand drugs and $50 preferred brand drugs at participating pharmacies.
 A mail order program is available for maintenance drugs.

-Aetna Freedom of Choice (FOC) Dental Maintenance Organization, is available at a cost of $15 per month for individual and $40.50 per month for family coverage.
+Aetna Freedom of Choice (FOC) Dental Maintenance Organization, is available at a cost of $16.79 per month for individual and $45.35per month for family coverage.
 The plan allows employees to switch monthly from the DMO to the Preferred Provider Organization (PPO).

 The Barnard College Flexible Spending Account enables full-time, participating employees to pay for their unreimbursed health and/or dependent care expenses with pre-tax income.
 The health and dependent care plans are administered by Allegiance, a division of CIGNA.
 Employees can contact customer services with any questions regarding covered expenses at 1-877-424-3570.